The CT10 NNLO Global Analysis of QCD: Comparisons to individual experiments

 \figDzeroJresiduals We also check the size of the optimal shift parameters $\left\{\overline{\lambda}_{\alpha} ; \alpha = 1, 2, 3, ...,23\right\}$ and find that the histogram of the parameters shown in Fig.~\ref{fig:DzeroJshifts} is also consistent with the standard normal distribution.
 According to the figure, no unreasonable shifts are required to create agreement between the theory and the data.
 Some of the systematic errors have a larger impact on the jet cross section than others, such as those related to the jet energy scale uncertainties.

 \figDzeroJshifts

 A comparable measurement of inclusive jet production was performed by the CDF collaboration in Run-2 \cite{Aaltonen:2008eq}.
 This jet measurement has different systematic uncertainties than D\O , and hence provides an independent constraint on the PDF parameters.
 A similar investigation indicates that the CT10 PDFs agree well with the CDF measurement.
 Fig.~\ref{fig:CDFJthy} compares the CDF data set for inclusive jet production and the CT10 prediction, and the corresponding histogram of the residuals is shown in Fig.~\ref{fig:CDFJresiduals}.
 The CDF value of $\chi^2_E/N_{pt}=102/72 = 1.42$ is higher than for D\O , but the histograms of the residuals do not reveal pronounced systematic disagreements.
 The contribution of 25 systematic shifts to the $\chi^2_E$ function of the CDF measurement is $\chi^2_\lambda = 18$.
+The corresponding histogram of the optimal systematic shifts is included in Fig.~\ref{fig:CDFJshifts}.

 \figCDFJthy

 \figCDFJresiduals